Search a Port Alphabetically

 Try some of the "Tieboudiene" a typical Senegalese meal made of tomatoes, rice, fried fish and vegetables.
 You may also try the Poulet Yassa (chicken with rice) smothered with a sauce of onions and peanut oil.
 Local drinks are Bissap and Ginger.

 The attractions of Dakar are covered on the organised excursions.
-Private arrangements for independent sightseeing may be requested through the Tour Office on board.
+Private arrangements for independent sightseeing may be requested through the Shore Concierge Office on board.